-• Offer a flexible number of meetings for parents
+- Offer a flexible number of meetings for parents - Provide parents timely information about Title I programs

-- Provide parents timely information about Title I programs - Provide parents an explanation of the curriculum, academic assessment, and proficiency levels students are expected to meet - Provide parents, if requested, opportunities for regular meetings to participate in decisions relating to the education of their children - Develop a school-family compact jointly with parents.
+- Provide parents an explanation of the curriculum, academic assessment, and proficiency levels students are expected to meet - Provide parents, if requested, opportunities for regular meetings to participate in decisions relating to the education of their children - Develop a school-family compact jointly with parents.
 This agreement states the shared responsibility of providing and supporting children's learning of high-quality curriculum - Assist parents in understanding academic content and achievement standards - Provide materials and training to help parents work with their children - Educate staff in how to work with parents - Coordinate parental involvement with other programs - Distribute information in a format and language parents understand - Provide support for parental involvement activities requested by parents

-Title I Support at Tabor City Elementary School
+Title I Support at Old Dock Elementary School

-- Dollars for Parent Involvement Activities - Chromebooks for individual classrooms. - Several Instructional Programs to assist with implementation of the North Carolina Standard Course of Study and Essential Standards Curriculum - Programs and materials for the Media Center - Materials and supplies for students - Professional Development for all school personnel - Supports numerous central office personnel who visit and support the school with new teaching techniques and accountability - PE teacher
+- A teacher to reduce class size - Dollars for Parent Involvement Activities - Computers for individual classrooms and labs - Several Instructional Programs to assist with implementation of the new Common Core and Essential Standards Curriculum - Programs and materials for the Media Center - Materials and supplies for students - Professional Development for all school personnel - Supports numerous central office personnel who visit and support the school with new teaching techniques and accountability - Provides resources for parent training sessions which includes but is not limited to: math night, literacy night and other parent training activities.